Digicreon/Dispak/README.md

 In any case, it is *not possible* to "jump" version numbers (for example, going from 1.2.0 to 1.2.5, or from 2.0.0 to 2.3.0).

 Dispak will check several things and perform some operations, depending of the configuration (see below):
-- Check if you are on the `master` branch.
+- Check if you are on the `main` branch.
 - Check for uncommitted and unpushed files.
 - Execute pre-packaging scripts (see [below](#33-pre-post-scripts-execution)).
 - Commit the database migration file (see [below](#31-database-migrations)).